scverse/scanpy/.github/ISSUE_TEMPLATE/bug_report.md

 <details>

-[Paste the output of scanpy.logging.print_versions(deps=True) leaving a blank line after the details tag]
+[Paste the output of scanpy.logging.print_versions() leaving a blank line after the details tag]

 </details>